-Leaving Eddyville by the only road leading West you curve to the North and It goes past a pretty junky house on the right with 3-4 barking dogs on chains.
-You are getting close.
-The road travels on downhill for a few hundred yards, the trail leaves on the left side there.
+Leaving Eddyville by the only road leading West you curve to the North, the trail leaves on the left side there.

 The trail is nice along here with a nice valley below.
 Lots of ridges & valleys along the route here and some side trails.
-I don’t have a thing further marked on Map 7 so I’ll just post the photos I took.
+I’ll just post the photos I took.
 The trail has been re routed along here in the last few years so don’t think you are getting senile if it doesn’t look the same as you remember, just follow the red number 001 blazes.

-Moving on to Map 8 We get to Crow Knob Ecological Area.
+Moving on We get to Crow Knob Ecological Area.

 Nice little spot out in the middle of nowhere to take a snack break.
 Almost a nice view from the top.
 Too bad this hike wasn’t during leaf off time of the year.
 This was early October of a mild fall (2013)

 Signs are underrated.
 It is nice to know how far you have gone and how far you have to go.
 Trail markers are vastly underrated when you get to an intersection.